 Tax Treatment of Complex Securities.
 The Funds may invest in complex securities and these investments may be subject to numerous special and complex tax rules.
 These rules could affect a Fund's ability to qualify as a RIC, affect whether gains and losses recognized by the Funds are treated as ordinary income or capital gain, accelerate the recognition of income to the Funds and/or defer the Funds' ability to recognize losses, and, in limited cases, subject the Funds to U.S. federal income tax on income from certain of their foreign securities.
-In turn, these rules may affect the amount, timing or character of the income distributed to you by the Funds.
+In turn, these rules may affect the amount, timing or character of the income distributed to you by the Funds and may require a Fund to sell securities to mitigate the effect of these rules and prevent disqualification of a Fund as a RIC at a time when the Adviser might not otherwise have chosen to do so.